It always comes as slight shock to realize that certain reputed foods and drink don’t objectively taste “good” on first acquaintance.

 It must have taken courage to say Bass was “stinky”, but some Americans mustered it.

-In 1900, a Congressional hearing looking at food safety and additives in beer heard evidence that on opening a bottle of Bass ale, people expected the “Bass stink”.
-In the extract reproduced herein, there is discussion on the causes.
+In 1900, a Congressional hearing looking at food safety and additives in beer heard evidence that on opening a bottle of Bass ale, the drinker anticipated the “Bass stink”.
+In the source linked there is discussion on the causes.
 Given the state of science at the time, even experts didn’t really know.

-Some thought it was due to lime (or the related) sodium bisulphite, a preservative which can certainly lend a sulphury note to foods and liquids preserved with its aid.
-Brewing writers of the period often commented on the effect but preservation was considered necessary particularly for some exported beer.
+Some thought it was due to lime, or the related sodium, bisulphite, a preservative which can lend a sulphury tang to foods and liquids preserved with their aid.
+Brewing writers of the period often commented on the effect but the need to preserve foods and drinks trumped issues of refinement of flavour.
 This was a time of transition, when pasteurizing beer to neutralize residual yeast hadn’t taken hold.
 In any case draught beer was not pasteurized then, only bottled where the process was used.

 Another potential cause was Brettanomyces, as Bass ale then was long-stored at ambient temperature in uncoated wood before bottling.
 A Dutch scientist, Custers, around 1940 isolated brett yeast from bottles of Bass.
 This followed upon the landmark discovery around 1900 by Nils Claussen that vatted or long-stored English beer underwent a secondary fermentation from wild yeast, or brett, which imparted the flavour in question.